Yasi92/Happy-Pet/README.md

 ![Registeration Page](/readme-assets/img/sign-up.png)

 *   ### Registration Page
     * A user who has not registered on the website can create a new account using the register page.
-The page on this form includes a username (which must be unique), email address, password, and password conformation fields.
+The page on this form includes a username (which must be unique), email address, password, and password confirmation fields.